Sanbongawa/binary_swarm_intelligence/README.md

 # binary_swarm_intelligence
- Libraries of binary swarm intelligence mainly used for obtaining optimal solution of feature selection
+ Library of binary swarm intelligence mainly used for obtaining optimal solution of feature selection

 This Python library is a summary of the algorithms I used for my graduation research at bachelor.